 - ensuring the security of our site is reviewed regularly and discussed at Student and Parent Voice

 The Designated Safeguarding Lead at St Albans Girls' School is Karen Thomas (Deputy Headteacher).
 If you have any concerns about your own child or any other child, please do not hesitate to contact her at school on 01727 853134 / firstname.lastname@example.org.
+If you have concerns about a child that does not attend STAGS and would prefer to speak to Children's Services personally, please call 0300 1234 043.
 Please note that information of a safeguarding nature may not be able to be kept confidential.